AUTHOR'S VIDEOS ON YOUTUBE

 in which ordinary persons are begotten by God through the

-overburdened by tradition, an institutionalized religion with written
+by tradition, an institutionalized religion with written and unwritten

-and unwritten doctrinal rules and formalities.
-The original Church,
+doctrinal rules and formalities.
+The original Church, called out

-called out ones of God, bore little resemblance to Christianity
+ones of God, bore little resemblance to Christianity today.
+First

-today.
-First century believers had a fresh knowledge and witness
+century believers had a fresh knowledge and witness to the Risen

-to the Risen Jesus.
-They were directly connected to the apostle's doctrines
+Jesus.
+They were directly connected to the apostle's doctrines and the

-and the purposes and power (dunamis) of the Holy Spirit which
+purposes and power (dunamis) of the Holy Spirit which made them

-made them witnesses.
-The Hidden Gospel connects us to the family
+witnesses.
+The Hidden Gospel connects us to the family and fellowship

-and fellowship of Jesus who came so we too could call God "Abba"
+of Jesus who came so we too could call God "Abba" Father,

-Father, for truly, before the Resurrection and the commissioning of
+for truly, before the Resurrection and the commissioning of a believer

-a believer to become a Disciple and a Son or Daughter of God, we were
+to become a Disciple and a Son or Daughter of God, we were in fact cut

-the rule of the present and future King of the Heavens and the earth.
+the present and future King of the Heavens and the earth.
+That king

-That king presides over the affairs of the whole earth and has been
+presides over the affairs of the whole earth and has been given The

-given The Name and the authority above all gods and all human
+Name and the authority above all gods and all human authority.
+The

-authority.
-The authority of his name and his position in heavenly places
+authority of his name and his position in heavenly places has been given

-has been given to all those who believe.
-Not just a select individual
+to all those who believe.
+Not just a select individual or body

 The Hidden Gospel expands the the role of God's sons and daughters who now inherit the same role in this world as Jesus himself in his earthly ministry.
 This is what I call the Gospel of "Extension."
 It extends the hand of God through each believer.
 The great commission extends Christ's authority to all who believe.
 Intimacy of being in the Father and in Christ, is allowed for all who believe.